12 January 2013 — WSWS

 Glasman denounced the “state-driven, redistribution-driven, equality-driven Labour tradition that comes straight out of 1945” in a book entitled “The Labour tradition and the politics of paradox”.
 This work—endorsed by Miliband, who authored an introduction—outlined the standpoint of Blue Labour summed up as “flag, faith and family.”

 Glasman wrote, “The blue refers to the centrality of family life, a recognition of the importance of faith, a real commitment to the work ethic, a very casual but nonetheless profound patriotism that people feel about England.”

 He criticised the previous Labour government under Tony Blair, which he asserted had embraced a “globalisation” that had produced an “influx of immigrants”.
 Glasman went so far as to call for “engagement” with members of the English Defence League, a fascist organisation sponsored by the state that organises acts of violence and other provocations against immigrants.

-Working people must reject with contempt the entire framework of the official “class=’StrictlyAutoTagBold’>immigration debate”.
-The resolution of the bitter and deep-seated social, economic and political problems confronting broad layers of the working class in class=’StrictlyAutoTagBold’>Britain and internationally is only possible by tackling them at their root cause, which is the capitalist profit system.
+Working people must reject with contempt the entire framework of the official “<strong class=’StrictlyAutoTagBold’>immigration debate”.
+The resolution of the bitter and deep-seated social, economic and political problems confronting broad layers of the working class in <strong class=’StrictlyAutoTagBold’>Britain and internationally is only possible by tackling them at their root cause, which is the capitalist profit system.